 Peel it from the skin and half fry it.
 Remove the half fried plantain and press it.
 Then place it back in the hot oil and fry it to perfection.
 Yum!
 Read more here.

 You can couple it with ackee and salt fish or callaloo.
 Whatever your choosing, I assure you that it will be delicious.

-- Fruits - One Banana, a few slices of papayas, pineapples and a Otaheiti apple complete the perfect breakfast fruit plate for us Janaicans.
+Fruits - One Banana, a few slices of papayas, pineapples and a Otaheiti apple complete the perfect breakfast fruit plate for us Jamaicans.

 There are also several roadside vendors selling this nowadays.

-- Hot Beverage - Traditional Jamaicans have always insisted that tea, or should I say “bush tea”, should be a part of every breakfast.
+Hot Beverage - Traditional Jamaicans have always insisted that tea, or should I say “bush tea”, should be a part of every breakfast.
 In other words, no breakfast is complete without tea.
-Peppermint , Fever Grass (also known as Lemon Grass), Cerassee and Mint as some of the popular.
+Peppermint , Fever Grass (also known as Lemon Grass), Cerasee and Mint as some of the popular.